 What do the freedom indexes tell about the economic system of Jordan?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Jordan is ranked 87th globally and 5th in the Middle East and North Africa indicating that the country has a moderately free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Jordan scored 59.4 out of 100, ranking 9th in the Middle East and North Africa region, indicating that the country has a mostly unfree economy. source

 The Link Between Public Sector Employment and the Economic System of Jordan